 Beyond the Office

-While at Stanford, Scott was a two-time All-American in gymnastics and competed internationally for the U.S. He now judges men’s gymnastics, is a frequent judge of Division 1 NCAA and National Championships competitions, and is one of only a few Americans with an International Judging Certification qualifying him to judge the Olympics.
-Scott serves on his local neighborhood Board, having received the NW Examiner Community Award in 2016 for his public service.
-Scott also serves as a Board Member of several other non-profits, is an adjunct professor at PSU in the Technology Engineering Management Department, and is former-chair of the MelloMacs, a show choir of the Multnomah Athletic Club, with whom he has sung at Carnegie Hall in New York City.
+While at Stanford, Scott was a two-time All-American in gymnastics and competed internationally for the U.S. He now judges men’s gymnastics including NCAA and National Championships competitions, and is Director for Men's Gymnastics Judging on the West Coast.
+Scott is currently president of his local neighborhood association Board, having received the NW Examiner Community Award in 2016 for his public service.
+Scott also serves as a Board Member of several other non-profits, is an adjunct professor at PSU in the Technology Engineering Management Department, and is a member of the MelloMacs, a show choir of the Multnomah Athletic Club, with whom he has sung at Carnegie Hall in New York City.
 In what little downtime he has, Scott enjoys family hikes, reading and composing at the piano.

 Copyright 2015.
 All rights reserved.